anonymous1neurips2023/SemiSupervisedNeuronSegmentation/README.md

 Requirements:
 CUDA compatible GPU, Anaconda

-We adapted the code from <https://github.com/YijunBao/Shallow-UNet-Neuron-Segmentation_SUNS>, see that page for more details on incorporating your own data into the pipeline
+We adapted the code from <https://github.com/YijunBao/Shallow-UNet-Neuron-Segmentation_SUNS>

 ## Demo on ABO 175 Data: